-Figure 2 below provides a summary of the primary and contextual domains for children.
-Initial assessment should consider the child's current situation on all 8 domains.
-Each domain looks at specific factors relevant to making decisions about a level of care that is most likely suitable for the child's mental health treatment needs.
-The selection of the domains, and factors covered in each domain, aims to capture key areas that a clinician should consider when determining the most appropriate services for a child needing referral for mental healthcare.
+Figure 2 below provides a summary of the primary and contextual initial assessment domains for adolescents.
+Initial assessment should consider the person's current situation on all 8 domains.
+Each domain looks at specific factors relevant to making decisions about a level of care that is most likely suitable for the person's mental health treatment needs.
+The selection of the domains, and factors covered in each domain, aims to capture a limited number of key areas that a clinician would consider when determining the most appropriate services for an adolescent needing referral for mental healthcare.

-Figure 2: The primary and contextual initial assessment domains - Children rigore z.
-The phin lary and contextual initial assessment domains - Children DOMAIN 1 Symptom severity and distress Current and past symptoms and duration.
+Figure 2: The primary / and contextual initia Lassessment domains - Adolescents 119010 2.
+1110 DITTIMITY 1 0330331110111 acilianis . / \dolo3001113 rigore 2.
+The phin nary and confextual initial assessment domains - Adolescents DOMAIN 1 Symptom severity and distress Current and past symptoms and duration.
 Level of distress associated with the mental health issue.
 Experience of a mental health condition.
 Are symptoms improving/worsening, is distress improving/worsening, and are new symptoms emerging?
 DOMAIN 2 Harm Suicidality - current and past suicidal ideation and attempts.
 Intentional, non-suicidal self-harm - current and past.
 Impulsive, dangerous, or risky behaviours with the potential for harm to self or others (including risks associated with the use of alcohol and other drugs).
 The harm caused by abuse, exploitation, or neglect by others.
 Unintentional harm to self or others arising from severe symptoms or self-neglect.
-DOMAIN 3 Functioning The child's ability to fulfil usual roles/responsibilities appropriate to their age, developmental level, and cultural background.
-The child's functioning within the family or home environment, in educational settings, with friends and peers, and in the community.
-The child's ability to undertake basic activities of daily living appropriate to their age and developmental level (e.g., self-care, mobility, toileting, nutrition, and personal hygiene).
+DOMAIN 3 Functioning The adolescent's ability to fulfil usual roles/responsibilities appropriate to their age, developmental level, and cultural background.
+The adolescent's functioning within the family or home environment, in educational or vocational settings, with friends and peers and in the community.
+The adolescent's ability to undertake basic activities of daily living appropriate to their age and developmental level (e.g., self-care, mobility, toileting, nutrition, and personal hygiene).
 DOMAIN 4 Impact of co- existing conditions Physical health conditions.
 Cognitive impairment, intellectual disability, developmental delay, neurological conditions, or learning and communication disorders.
 Substance use.
-DOMAIN 5 Service use and response history Whether the child/family has previously sought help from or referred to mental health services and related supports (including specialist or mental health inpatient services).
+DOMAIN 5 Service use and response history Whether the adolescent/family has previously sought help from or referred to mental health services and related supports (including specialist or mental health inpatient services).
 Their progress or benefit from past or current services and support.
-DOMAIN 6 Social and environmental stressors The degree to which any or all of the following factors are relevant to the child's current circumstances and the referral decision: significant transitions, peer group stress, trauma or victimisation, family or household stress, socio-economic disadvantage, performance-related pressure, and legal issues.
-DOMAIN 7 Family and other supports Whether personal supports, including emotionally nurturing relationships, practical support, and social support, are present in the child's environment and their potential to contribute to improved mental health.
-DOMAIN 8 Engagement and motivation The parent/caregiver's awareness of the mental health issue.
-The parent/caregiver's capacity and willingness to engage in or accept assistance.
+DOMAIN 6 Social and environmental stressors The degree to which any or all the following factors are relevant to the adolescent's current circumstances and the referral decision: significant transitions, peer group stress, trauma or victimisation, family or household stress, socio-economic disadvantage, performance-related pressure, and legal issues.
+DOMAIN 7 Family and other supports Whether personal supports, including emotionally nurturing relationships, practical support, and social support, are present in the adolescent's environment and their potential to contribute to improved mental health.
+DOMAIN 8 Engagement and motivation The adolescent and their parent/caregiver's awareness of the mental health issue and their capacity and willingness to engage in or accept assistance.

-Rating guide for the initial assessment domains - Children
+Rating guide for the initial assessment domains - Adolescents